csanting/MLHL/README.md

 # MLHL
-Attempt at using ML to perform NHL fantasy drafts
+Attempt at using ML and DL to perform NHL fantasy drafts

 ## Data Source